 - d.
-Encourage retention of existing homes east of the existing underpass, between the railroad tracks and Clopper Road, due to their contributing character to the Boyds area (Site BG). - Although these properties are not designated by the County as historic, their architecture, location and scale serve as a transition to the Boyds Historic District. - Modernization of these houses or parking expansions should be located behind the existing buildings to retain the original architectural character of the dwellings, as seen from the street. - e.
+Encourage retention of existing homes east of the existing underpass between the railroad track because the homes contribute to the Boyds area character (Site BG). - Although these properties are not designated by the County as historic, their architecture, location and scale serve as a transition to the Boyds Historic District. - Modernization of these houses or parking expansions should be located behind the existing buildings to retain the original architectural character of the dwellings, as seen from the street. - e.
 In the future, evaluate the Edward U. Taylor Science Materials Center for designation as an historic site to commemorate its role as one of the few modern schools constructed in Montgomery County for black students during the era of segregation (Site BD).